londumas/redvsblue/README.md

 This package aims at measuring a precise redshift given a broad redshift prior.
-To do so the package:
+To do so the package, for each emission line or the full spectrum:
 -   runs a coarse chi2 scan as a function of redshift, using the input PCA+boradband Legendre polynomials
--   finds 3 locol minima
+-   finds three local minima
 -   does a finer chi2 scan in each minima
--   defines the global PCA redshift from the best minimum of the three
+-   defines the global PCA redshift, ``ZPCA'' from the best minimum of the three

 Chi2 scan vs. redshift     |  Best fit :-------------------------:|:-------------------------: